pvandervelde/zinger/roadmap.md

 process.
 The following is the current suggested design and implementation order that should reduce the project risks.

+WHAT IS THE EASIEST PROTOTYPE YOU CAN MAKE SO THAT YOU CAN SEE SOMETHING?

+--> MAYBE USE ROS AND SIMULATION?

 * Create a bench with a single cheap motor - Test driving via software

 * Create a bench with a single cheap motor rotating a structure - Test driving accuracy via software